alessandromagrini/cibn/README.md

 # cibn
 __Causal independence Bayesian networks__

-`cibn` is a R package implementing elicitation, estimation and inference functionalities for Bayesian networks under the causal independence assumption.
+`cibn` is a R package implementing elicitation, estimation and inference functionalities for Bayesian networks under the causal independence assumption, i.e., non-interacting parent variables (causal independence Bayesian networks).
+They allow three exaustive types of variables (graded, double-graded and multi-valued nominal variables) and admit the Causal Independence Decomposition (CID), which increases efficiency of elicitation, estimation and inference.
+Futhermore, causal interactions can be added upon need.
 The reference paper is:

 A. Magrini (2021).
 Efficient decomposition of Bayesian networks with non-graded variables.
 To be appeared on _International Journal of Statistics and Probability_, 10(2).